 As the sun begins to fall behind the mountains, soothe your sunburned skin and aching legs on the harborside balcony of Dolphin Restaurant.
 The menu of traditional meze and fresh fish is extensive and tasty—and there’s no better place to soak in one last panoramic view before this long weekend is in the books (Sandlkcl Sokak 7).

 Although many hotels, including Saylam Suites, offer door-to-door airport transfer service from Dalaman and Antalya, don’t underestimate the freedom and ease that a rental car will provide.
 When reserved in advance, you’ll find competitive rates from the major international chains at both airports.

 Okay, you really don’t want to drive?
 You’re in luck.
 The legendary Blue Cruise—an intimate, personalized voyage along the Turquoise Coast—is an outstanding alternative.
-Just find a good captain, a vessel, and a group of seafaring friends with a week or two to spare, and you’ll be exploring deserted Mediterranean coves before you know it.
+Just find a good captain, a vessel, and a group of seafaring friends with a week or two to spare, and you’ll be swimming through deserted coves before you know it.

 It seems odd to write about the Lycian Coast without at least mentioning the world-famous Blue Lagoon of Ölüdeniz.
 My advice?
 If you’re near Fethiye early in the morning, stop by the Ölüdeniz nature preserve when it first opens.
 Just be warned, this lovely beach will be swarming with tourists by mid-morning.

 TITLE: Büyükçakil Beach | FRIDAY: The seaside town of Kaş; Saylam Suites; Kaş town center; Kaş town center | SATURDAY: The port of Uçağiz; Kekova Bay; swimmers in Kekova Bay | SUNDAY: Kaputaş Beach; Ölüdeniz.